masroof-maindak/silly-cat-network/README.md

 One unfortunate linear time complexity penalty present throughout the entire program is having to parse either a string of vertices/edges separated by a delimiter or parsing a string for properties.
 A proper JSON implementation would certainly ameliorate this problem though.
 One step taken that does slightly help with this problem is the use of a hashmap in the 'mergeVertex' function to check/update key-value format properties in constant time.

 ## Connections
 The database/server advertises port #9989 which a client can connect to.
-The client (application backend), upon receiving a POST request from the React webapp (via the REST API credited below), initializes a new client socket, binds it to the aforementioned server socket, transmits the query as is, receives a response from the server, and forwards it unconditionally.
+The client (application backend), upon receiving a POST request from the React + Vite webapp (via the REST API credited below), initializes a new client socket, binds it to the aforementioned server socket, transmits the query as is, receives a response from the server, and forwards it unconditionally.

 Complex application functionality has been implemented as a part of the webapp, e.g fetching a list of nodes, looping through them and grabbing all the information from them.
-The frontend itself is fairly limited in terms of its functionality but the database is reasonably robust in terms of what it CAN do.
+The frontend itself is fairly limited in terms of its functionality (for instance there are no options to delete a post/account or follow another account) but the database is reasonably robust in terms of what it CAN do (and the implementation of the aforementioned features only involves sending a different query to the server).

 ## Acknowledgement
 * [cpp-httplib](https://github.com/yhirose/cpp-httplib)